Yellow Flag Iris

 Economic:

-Learn to identify Yellow Flag Iris: use the images presented in this profile page.
+Learn to identify Yellow Flag Iris: use the images presented on this page.

-What to do if you spot it: You can report any Yellow Flag Iris sighting by clicking here.
+What to do if you spot it: You can report any Yellow Flag Iris sighting by visiting our reporting page.

 DO